 Brooklyn Bridge ship crash investigation underway today by federal, local agencies

-New York City and federal officials have begun their investigation into the deadly crash of a Mexican tall ship into the Brooklyn Bridge Saturday night.
+New York City and federal officials have begun their investigation into why a Mexican tall ship crashed into the Brooklyn Bridge, killing two people.

-Two people were killed in the incident, and at least 19 others were hurt, including two critically, officials said.
+Videos show the moment the Cuauhtémoc's masts hit the bridge and snapped with 277 people on board.
+Sailors were seen dangling from wires after the masts broke.
+At least 19 were hurt and two were still in critical condition after the accident, officials said Sunday.

+The Cuauhtémoc was docked at Pier 36 a day after what the Coast Guard called a "devastating tragedy."
+The Coast Guard has been guiding the ship's crew on repairs and how to move it safely from the area.

-Rocio Nahle, the governor of Veracruz in Mexico, took to social media to announce the identity of one of the victims.
+The governor of Veracruz in Mexico, Rocio Nahle, posted to social media the name of one of the victims who died.

 "I deeply regret the passing of Veracruz cadet América Yamilet Sánchez.
 My love, support, and solidarity go out to her family," Nahle wrote in Spanish on social media.